 - 2 cups (roughly) clean and dry Vegetable Skin strips

-Place the vegetable skins in a zipper seal bag, and add corn starch.
+- Place the vegetable skins in a zipper seal bag (for truly zero waste, use a reusable zipper bag, or simply toss in a bowl with tongs), and add corn starch.
 Toss the bag around until all the corn starch is combined with the skins.

-Empty the bag onto a baking sheet lined with parchment paper, into a single layer, and separate the strips as much as possible.
+- Empty the bag onto a baking sheet lined with a reusable silicon liner (or parchment), into a single layer, and separate the strips as much as possible.